 2. Passive solar design: Direct Sunlight is a powerful tool for passive solar design.
 Users can compare direct sunlight during heating seasons versus cooling seasons, designing to maximize the former and minimize the latter.
 Energy analysis can reveal which months are heating- and cooling-dominated for a specific design, and this information can be used to determine the time periods for Direct Sunlight analysis.

-3. Exterior solar access: What is the impact of a proposed building on its surroundings, in terms of access to sunlight?
-Will an exterior courtyard receive enough sunlight in winter months?
+3. Exterior access to direct sunlight: What is the impact of a proposed building on its surroundings, in terms of access to direct sunlight?
+Will an exterior courtyard receive enough direct sunlight in winter months?
 Performing Direct Sunlight analysis on the exterior ground plane can illuminate these questions.

 4. Prevent sunlight in light-sensitive spaces: Some spaces need to specifically exclude direct sunlight, even though indirect daylighting may be important.
 This is can be true of museums, athletic facilities such as gymnasiums and natatoriums, or work environments such as offices and libraries (in which it’s beneficial to keep sunlight off computer screens).
 In these cases, pairing daylighting analysis with direct sunlight analysis enables designers to design for great daylight without risk of direct exposure.